Advice

 Name calling, spreading rumours about a child, always last to be chosen for a team or purposefully excluding a child from an activity.
 When this kind of action is done repetitively, it is classed as a form of bullying.”

-Social inclusion - world inclusion day
+Social inclusion is important on world inclusion day

 Many children don’t mean to hurt when they socially exclude a classmate.
 But for the child who is excluded, it can cause serious emotional and mental damage.
 It can also lead to a loss of social connectedness – something that every child needs and deserves.